ziad-saab/react-intro-workshop/README.md

 3. :warning: Test to make sure things are still working as before!
 4. Implement the `componentDidUpdate` method.
 In it, check if the `prevProps` username is different from the current props' username. **If and only if they are different**, do another call to `this.fetchData`.
 Since `fetchData` is using `this.props` to do its job, it will fetch the new user info :)

-When you are done, your component should behave like this:
+When you are done, your component should behave like this (**NOTE**: this is the same screencast as in the beginning of this exercise):

 ![github search 2](http://i.imgur.com/Lfmn7Um.gif)